jonathanhogg/flitter/docs/builtins.md

 let x;y;z = uniform(:position)
 ```

-The streams are considered to be `true` in conditional expressions (`if`, `and`,
+Streams are considered to be `true` in conditional expressions (`if`, `and`,
 etc.).
-In all other aspects, pseudo-random streams behave like the `null`
+In all other aspects, they behave like the `null` vector, e.g., attempts
-vector, e.g., attempts to use them in mathematical expressions will evaluate to
+to use them in mathematical expressions will evaluate to `null`.
-`null`.

 ## Noise functions